GoldwinXS/PyCraft/README.md

 The aim of this project was to do what I thought was impossible with python - make a 3D game.
 I've stopped working on this, because I'm not really interested in remaking Minecraft!

 Here's a look:

 ![basic usage](intro.png "Intro")

 Physics and building are supported:

 ![physics and building mechanics](physics_building.png "Building and Physics")

-The world is chunked and created with perlon noise!
+The world is chunked and created with perlon noise!:

 ![chunk loading/unloading](chunk_creation.png "Chunks")